John Kiriakou: CIA career

-Life after the CIA
+Work after the CIA

-From 2004 until 2008, Kiriakou worked as a senior manager in Big Four accounting firm Deloitte & Touche's competitive intelligence practice.
+From 2004 until 2008, Kiriakou worked as a senior manager in the Big Four accounting firm, Deloitte & Touche's, competitive intelligence practice.
 From September 2008 until March 2009, Kiriakou was a terrorism consultant for ABC News.
 Following Senator John Kerry's (D-MA) ascension to the chairmanship of the Senate Foreign Relations Committee in 2009, Kiriakou became the committee's senior United States Senate investigator, focusing on the Middle East, international terrorism, piracy, and counter-narcotics issues.
 In 2011, he left the committee to become managing partner of Rhodes Global Consulting, an Arlington, Virginia-based political risk analysis firm.
 From April 2011 to April 2012, he resumed counter-terrorism consulting for ABC News.
 He speaks often at colleges and universities around the country about the CIA, terrorism, torture, and ethics in intelligence operations.

 Disclosing torture

-On December 10, 2007, Kiriakou gave an interview to ABC News in which he described his participation in the capture of Abu Zubaydah, who was accused of having been an aide to Al-Qaeda leader Osama bin Laden.
+On December 10, 2007, Kiriakou gave an interview to ABC News in which he described his participation in the capture of Abu Zubaydah, who was accused of having been an aide to al-Qaeda leader Osama bin Laden.
 Kiriakou said that he did not witness Zubaydah's interrogation, but had been told by CIA associates that it had taken only a single brief instance of waterboarding to extract answers:

 Following the interview, Kiriakou's accounts of Abu Zubaydah's waterboarding were widely repeated and paraphrased, and he became a regular guest expert on news and public affairs shows on the topics of interrogation and counter-terrorism.

-In 2009, however, it was reported that Abu Zubaydah had been waterboarded at least 83 times, and that little or no useful additional information may have been gained by "harsh methods" of interrogation.
+In 2009, however, it was reported that Abu Zubaydah had been waterboarded at least 83 times.
+The treatment "broke" Abu Zubaydah and he told his interrogators of al-Qaeda terrorism plots.
+However, the torture and waterboarding of Abu Zubaydah generated little or no useful additional information to what was already known.

 Kiriakou has said that he chose not to blow the whistle on torture through internal channels because he believed he "wouldn't have gotten anywhere" because his superiors and the congressional intelligence committees were already aware of it.